Carrillo9Ana/Carrillo9Ana/README.md

 - 🤔 I’m looking for help with ... getting my first full time web developer job
 - 💬 Ask me about ... my time at Lambda School
 - 📫 How to reach me ...
 [LinkedIn](https://www.linkedin.com/in/acarrillo9724/)
 - ⚡ Fun fact ...
-I love hiking and camping but hate bugs.
+I love hiking and camping but dislike bugs.

 ## 📚 Tech Stack